-Drag Royalty will werk* their way across the UK in 2023 with The Series 4 Tour of RUPAUL’S DRAG RACE UK.
+Drag Royalty will werk* their way across the country with The Series 4 Tour of RUPAUL’S DRAG RACE UK.

-Visiting theatres and arenas across England, Scotland and Wales, the tour will include two dates in South Wales of endless extravaganza visiting Cardiff International Arena on Sunday April 30th and Swansea Arena on Monday May 1st with ALL 12 queens from Series 4 of RuPaul’s Drag Race UK.
+Visiting theatres and arenas across Wales, England and Scotland, the tour will include two dates here visiting Cardiff International Arena on Sunday April 30th and Swansea Arena on Monday May 1st with ALL 12 queens from Series 4 of RuPaul’s Drag Race UK.

 It follows two hugely successful live tours of the UK TV phenomena as audiences have flocked to shows the length and breadth of the country to witness the glittering production starring their favourite queens.

-The winner and top two finalists of Series 4 are yet to be announced but the tour will feature ALL 12 queens from the series so prepare to spend an evening with Baby, Black Peppa, Cheddar Gorgeous, Copper Top, Dakota Schiffer, Danny Beard, Jonbers Blonde, Just May, Le Fil, Pixie Polite, Sminty Drop and Starlet.
+As we mentioned, the tour will feature all 12 queens from the series so prepare to spend an evening with Baby, Black Peppa, Cheddar Gorgeous, Copper Topp, Dakota Schiffer, Danny Beard, Jonbers Blonde, Just May, Le Fil, Pixie Polite, Sminty Drop and Starlet.

 You can meet each of the Queens below…….